 The exhibits are arranged thematically, with different rooms focusing on different aspects of Akko's history.
 You can admire all the weapons, pottery, coins, and textiles there—basically all the cool stuff you wish you'd learned about in history class.

 There are some surprises hidden in the museum's clutches.
 Like, did you know there's an underground crypt that was used as a burial site?
 It has many intricate stone carvings and unique architectural elements, and it's basically the closest you'll ever get to being Indiana Jones.
 Minus the Nazis and boulders.
+It truly is one of the top Akko attractions.

 Now it's time for some Instagram-worthy pictures.
 Let's head up to the rooftop observation deck!
 Just drop your jaw, not your phone, okay?
 From that height, it would probably be the last time you see it.

 The Templar tunnels are a network of underground tunnels that were used by the Templar Knights during the Crusades.
 The knights used the tunnels to move around the city undetected, and also to store supplies and weapons.
 Basically, the Templars built them to avoid people—I can relate to that.
+Exploring the tunnels is a must-do thing in Akko (Acre).

 As you make your way through the dimly lit passages squatting and leaning almost the entire time, you'll feel like you're on a secret mission.
 It's seriously cool, but sometimes seriously challenging.
 I could have skipped leg day after the visit with no regrets.